 Version 2022 Updates

-The latest version of our development libraries have been updated and improved with a focus on modern programming environments and design patterns.
+The latest version of our development libraries have been updated and improved with a focus on performance and security.
 This guide is intended to highlight some of the key updates and changes.

-Visit the Beta Downloads page to download the latest version.
+Visit the Download Center page to download the latest version.

 - New Features